 “In fact, because of this decision, it wouldn’t surprise if me if pretty much every card made it to it’s intended destination this year.”

-The public remain fairly ambivalent to the Royal Mail’s plans to employ so many temporary workers to combat the strike action.
+The public has continued to remain fairly ambivalent to the Royal Mail’s plans to employ so many temporary workers to combat the strike action.

-“It’s difficult to know which I’d prefer,” said one Royal Mail customer, “my mail being ignored by a striking postman, or it being lost completely by a temporary worker.”
+“It’s difficult to know which I’d prefer,” said one Royal Mail customer, “my mail being ignored by a striking postman, or it being lost completely by an incompetent temporary worker.”